 Some color vocabulary for Homeschoolers

 For instance red is either a blue-red (cool red) or an orange-red (warm red).
 This is an important distinction if you are a professional artist, but for homeschooled students it may be enough to give them this definition of a primary color as a theory.

 Secondary colors –purple, orange, and green – these are the colors that can be mixed from just two primary colors.

 Complimentary colors are the colors that are on opposite sides of a color wheel.
 Green is complimentary to red.
 Purple is complimentary to yellow.
 Blue is complimentary to orange.
 When you mix two complimentary colors together, you get brown.
 It is like mixing all three primary colors together.

 For further study: Itten: The Elements of Colour, translated by Ernst Van Hagen (New York: Van Nostrand Reinhold), 1970)

 Wasn’t that fun?
 Once you’ve had your fill of color mixing and color perception, you can dump all the rice that you’ve colored into the bin and mix well.
 Add a few measuring cups, shovels, sieves, buckets, sand toys, trucks, cars, Lego blocks, dinosaurs, small dolls, soldiers, or plastic farm animals and you are ready for hours of quiet play.

 One game that my homeschooled students loved was hiding objects in the rice for their little sister to find.
 She became so adept at finding small objects in the bin of rice that she could do it blindfolded.
-The favorite game was hiding Lego blocks in the bin to see how many she could find.
+The favorite game was hiding Lego figures in the bin to see how many she could find.
 It kept her busy so the boys could build their Lego cities without her help.